Article

 Some examples of a bad customer experience include:

-- Lack of or incomplete self-help resources: Having incomplete self-help resources—or none at all—can be extremely damaging.
-According to our CX Trends Report, 4 in 10 agents agree that when consumers can’t complete tasks on their own, they become angry.
+- Lack of or incomplete self-help resources: Having incomplete self-help resources—or none at all—can lead to customer frustration.
 Businesses need to make it easy for customers to solve their problems.

 - Long wait times: Extended customer support wait times are a hallmark of bad customer service.
-Over half of all consumers feel stressed and exhausted when dealing with customer support, according to our CX Trends Report, so the longer they wait, the worse your CX will be.
+The longer they wait, the worse your CX will be.

 - Disregarding customer feedback: Consumer feedback is one of the most valuable resources businesses can use to improve their CX.
 When companies ignore customer feedback, they miss out on an opportunity to improve processes based on customer wants and needs—a misstep that leads to a poor CX.